Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: The Super Tank warps to a random survivor.
 			// 1: The Super Tank switches places with a random survivor.
 			"Warp Mode"						"0"

+			// The distance between a survivor and the Super Tank needed to trigger the ability.
+			// --
+			// Minimum: 1.0 (Closest)
+			// Maximum: 9999999999.0 (Farthest)
+			"Warp Range"					"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// --
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Warp Range Chance"				"16"
 		}
 	}
 }